 Approved Procedure.
 Have maintenance personnel configure the facility to radiate carrier signal only.
-When checking capture effect facilities, the primary transmitter radiates this configuration while the clearance transmitter is off or in dummy load.
+When checking capture effect facilities, the primary transmitter radiates this configuration while the clearance transmitter is off on in dummy load.

-Use the procedure described in Paragraph 15.5.b, Modulation Level.
-While descending, call out the balance to Facilities Maintenance personnel.
-Zero μA is optimum.
+Use the procedure described in, Modulation Level.
+While descending, call out the balance to Facility Maintenance personnel.
+Zero $\mu A$ is optimum.
 An imbalance in excess of $5\mu A$ must be adjusted towards optimum.